 This project is part of the Health Foundation’s Scaling Up Improvement programme.
 The Health Foundation is an independent charity committed to bringing about better health and health care for people in the UK.

-In this project the core set of THRIVE principles will be translated into a model of care across four localities in NELFT CAMHS teams; Barking and Dagenham, Waltham Forest, Redbridge and Havering.
-Implementation will be achieved using the evidence-based approach to implementation set out in i-THRIVE.
+In this project the core set of THRIVE principles were translated into a model of care across four localities in NELFT CAMHS teams; Barking and Dagenham, Waltham Forest, Redbridge and Havering.
+Implementation was achieved using the evidence-based approach to implementation set out by the National i-THRIVE Programme.
 This project was completed in September 2018, with a full evaluation completed in June 2019.

-This project will establish what works well with regards to scaling up i-THRIVE into different localities and what the barriers to disseminating the model are.
-It will also determine whether the expected benefits of i-THRIVE can be translated to different CAMHS services and its cost effectiveness.
+The project established what worked well with regards to scaling up i-THRIVE across four localities and what the barriers to disseminating the model of care were.
+It also determined whether the expected benefits of implementing the THRIVE Framework could be translated to different CAMHS services and its cost effectiveness.

-This project is delivered in partnership with the Anna Freud National Centre for Children and Families, the Tavistock and Portman NHS Foundation Trust and North East London Foundation Trust.
-The University of Roehampton is undertaking the project evaluation.
+This project was delivered in partnership with the Anna Freud National Centre for Children and Families, the Tavistock and Portman NHS Foundation Trust and North East London Foundation Trust.
+The University of Roehampton undertook the project evaluation.